runabrandes/project-2/README.md

 ### SOLVED / UNSOLVED BUGS AND ERRORS

 My website has not shown any errors whilst testing was carried out.
-I only had one warning messages during HTML testing.
+I only had one warning message during HTML testing.
 The warning and the fix can be found in the "Testing - Validators" section of this README document.

 #